ThomasJ218/climate-analysis/readme.md

 This is a set of python scripts to analyse climate data

-If your interested in collaborating, email me at PLACEHOLDER
+If you're interested in collaborating, email me at PLACEHOLDER